 Trimble Stratus is fully compatible with TTM files.
 The platform directly accepts TTMs and you can export your drone surface into a TTM as well.

-This makes exporting your data into VisionLink a snap—whether you’re using that drone surface to fill in the gaps of data for machine control or on your rovers with a visual display to easily check the quality of your work and ensure things are going to spec.
+This makes exporting your data into TBC and other platforms a snap.
+You can use that drone surface to fill in the gaps of data for machine control.
+Or, you can use it on your rovers with a visual display to ensure things are going to spec.

 Croppable TTM files